XFL (2001): End of season and failure

 Despite initially agreeing to broadcast XFL games for two years and owning half of the league, NBC announced it would not broadcast a second XFL season; the network no longer had a full season of Saturday nights to offer the league because it had acquired the rights to the 2002 Winter Olympics, even if the XFL had been more successful or profitable.
 WWF Chairman Vince McMahon initially announced that the XFL would continue, as it still had UPN and TNN as broadcast outlets.
-In fact, expansion teams were being explored for cities such as Washington, D.C. and Detroit (Washington would later receive its team in the revived XFL).
+In fact, expansion teams were being explored for cities such as Washington, D.C., and Detroit (Washington would later receive its team in the revived XFL).
 However, in order to continue broadcasting XFL games, UPN demanded that WWF SmackDown! broadcasts be cut from two hours to one and a half hours.
 McMahon found these terms unacceptable and he announced the XFL's closure on May 10, 2001.
 McMahon's chief adviser, a perplexed Nathan Livian, was quoted as saying "the situation is, indeed, very bad".

-The XFL ranked No. 3 on TV Guide's list of the TV Guide's worst TV shows of all time in July 2002, as well as No. 2 on ESPN's list of biggest flops in sports, behind Ryan Leaf.
+The XFL ranked No. 3 on TV Guide's list of the worst TV shows of all time in July 2002, as well as No. 2 on ESPN's list of biggest flops in sports, behind Ryan Leaf.
 In 2010, TV Guide Network also listed the show at No. 21 on their list of 25 Biggest TV Blunders.
+NBC's $35 million loss on the XFL was a factor in the network moving away from sports and ending its contract with the NBA, then its last remaining substantial professional sports package, in favor of focusing on its easier-to-schedule slate of scripted entertainment; Charles Barkley commented in 2002 that "If y'all hadn't wasted all that money on the XFL, y'all would still have basketball."